Property Preparation and Furnishings

 - Quicker tenant find

-- Fewer issues during tenancy and less problems at tenant changeovers
+- Fewer issues during the tenancy and fewer problems at tenant changeovers

 We will be happy to give guidance on any of these points

 Any appliances left in the property should be in good condition and working fully before you let a flat.
 Wherever possible please leave manuals for tenants, especially for the heating and hot water systems.
 Please remember also to notify of any maintenance cover you have in place.

 Décor and Furnishings